This is an easy and delicious homemade stovetop mac and cheese that will replace those blue boxes in your pantry.

 Ingredients

-- 8 ounces elbow macaroni (or other small shape such as small shells, rotini, or fusilli)
+- 8 ounces macaroni (such as elbows, small shells or wagon wheels)

 - 1 large egg